opieters/paper_christmas_card/README.md

 ## Usage

 The cards can be used for any purpose that is allowed by the licence.
 A design of a companying letter is included also.
+The Christmas wishes in the example above are in Dutch, but this can easily be changed after downloading the source code.

 More information and images can be found [here](https://olivierpieters.be/projects/paper-christmas-card).